PepkorIT/beach-day/docs/getting-started/step2.md

 });
 ```

-So what has happened here?
-We have created a new JasmineAsyncEnv which will be shared by all the tests in this suite.
-We have wrapped all the test functions using env.wrap().
+So lets examine what has happened in the above test.

+ - We have created a new JasmineAsyncEnv which will be shared by all the tests in this suite.
+ - We have wrapped all the test functions using env.wrap().
 This will execute the passed function [asynchronously](http://jasmine.github.io/edge/introduction.html#section-Asynchronous_Support) and set the done function on the environment to be called when the test is complete.
-As the first test will encounter an expect() failure, the second test will not be executed and have the status of "not run"
+ - As the first test will encounter an expect() failure, the second test will not be executed and have the status of "not run"

 To run your new test use `node boot.js`.